The Top Seven Anti-aging Developments of 2007 - Part Five

 7. New Research on Retinoids – you don’t need prescription-strength Retin A to get the exfoliating benefits of vitamin A.

-Click here to post a comment on: The Top Seven Anti-aging Developments of 2007 - Part Five
+Save The Top Seven Anti-aging Developments of 2007 - Part Five on social network: